DentalCare Logo

 Ventilation Failure

 Ventilation failure (Table 8) is defined as a rise in CO2 concentration when alveolar ventilation either falls or fails to respond adequately to increased CO2 production.
 The most common causes are acute exacerbation of asthma and COPD.
-Asthma is diffuse airway inflammation caused by household (dust mites, pets) and environmental (pollens) allergens in genetically susceptible patients resulting in reversible bronchoconstriction.
-COPD (chronic bronchitis, emphysema) is a reversible airway obstruction caused an inflammatory response to toxins, e.g., cigarette smoke.
+Asthma is diffuse airway inflammation caused by household (dust mites, pets) and environmental (pollens) allergens in genetically susceptible patients resulting in irreversible bronchoconstriction.
+COPD (chronic bronchitis, emphysema) is a irreversible airway obstruction caused an inflammatory response to toxins, e.g., cigarette smoke.

 Table 8.
 Ventilation Failure.